-In this week’s By Thistle, By Thimble, journeyman fruit growers flock to Mr. Dorsett’s orchard to learn the secret of his abundant apple crop.
+In this week’s By Thistle, By Thimble story "The Lambswool Blessing", journeyman fruit growers flock to Mr. Dorsett’s orchard to learn the secret of his abundant apple crop.
 No one finds anything unusual, but, unbeknownst to them, Mr. Dorsett performs a secret blessing on a special winter’s night—a blessing that was taught to him long ago by an apple tree elf, who resides in the orchard still.

 If you, too, are grateful for a beautiful apple harvest this year, why not make up a pot of wassail for your family?